-1. The contractor shall ensure that they comply with the plant safety regulation (240-150642762) in relation to the confined spaces.

-2. The contractor must ensure that at least one person or there is a responsible person who is trained on work that will be carried in the confined spaces, also to rescue and conduct the risk assessment.

-3. The contractor must ensure that the station rescue emergency number is always available.
+- 1. The contractor shall ensure that they comply with the plant safety regulation (240-150642762) in relation to the confined spaces. - 2.
+The contractor must ensure that at least one person or there is a responsible person who is trained on work that will be carried in the confined spaces, also to rescue and conduct the risk assessment. - 3.
+The contractor must ensure that all employees working in confined spaces are aware and have access to the station's rescue emergency number i.e. 017 7495400.